apache/nuttx/README.txt

 ENVIRONMENTS
 ^^^^^^^^^^^^

-  NuttX requires a POSIX development environment such as you would find uder Linux or OSX.
-NuttX may be also be installed and built on Windows system if you also provde such a POSIX develoment environment.
+  NuttX requires a POSIX development environment such as you would find under Linux or OSX.
+NuttX may be also be installed and built on Windows system if you also provde such a POSIX development environment.
 Options for a POSIX development environment under Windows include:

-    - An installation Linux on a virtual machine in Windows.
+    - An installation of Linux on a virtual machine (VM) in Windows.
+I have not been happy using a VM myself.
+I have had stability problems with open source VMs and commercial VMs cost more than I want to spend.
+      Sharing files with Linux running in a VM is awkward;  sharing devices connected to the Windows box with Linux in a VM is, at the very least, confusing;  Using Windows tools (such as Segger J-Link) with files built under the Linux VM is not a possibility.

     - The Cygwin environment.
 Instructions for installation of Cygwin on a Windows system are provided in the following paragraph, "Installing Cygwin".
 Cygwin is a mature, well-tested, and very convenient environment.
-It is especially expecially convenient if you  need to integrate with Windows tools.
-Downsides are that the installation time is very long and the compile times are very slow.
+It is especially expecially convenient if you  need to integrate with Windows tools and files.
+Downsides are that the installation time is very long and the compile times are slow.

-    - Ubuntu/bash shell under Windows 10.
+    - Ubuntu/Bash shell under Windows 10.
 This is a new option under Windows 10.
 See the section "Ubuntu Bash under Windows 10" below.
       This is an improvement over Cygwin if your concern is compile time;
       its build performance is comparable to native Linux, certainly better